Resting Heart Rate

 - the general population often sits somewhat higher

 Those are not rules.
-They are only a reality check to help you judge whether a value feels believable.
+They are only a rough range check.

 When to override the default